-If you are taking or planning to take the full Suzuki book courses, you probably don't need to take these courses too -- most of them are covered in the Suzuki lessons.
+If you are taking or planning to take the full Suzuki book courses, you probably don’t need to take them, too — most of them are covered in the Suzuki lessons.
 But if you want a little targeted work, you may be interested in one or more of these:

 Of course, the free membership option is completely free.
 For other courses, the fee is $47 per month.
 The RDV site offers an estimated time that each course will take (most Suzuki books take around eight months), and you will just be billed monthly for that amount.

 However, you will have access to course videos for two full years.
 This is especially useful if you put down your violin and pick it up again.
 If you want to access after that, RDV offers the option to purchase extended access.

 While this isn’t the very cheapest lesson site out there, we think it’s worthwhile.
 Check out this video review and see what you think.